dafnifacility/dafni-example-models/sweep-example--fibonacci-model/README.md

 - SEQUENCE_F0 - The first number to start the Fibonacci sequence with.
 - SEQUENCE_F1 - The second number to start the Fibonacci sequence with.

-The model generates a JSON file containing the sequence:
+The model generates a JSON file containing the sequence, the name of the JSON file will be prefixed with the sequence length, f0 start number and f1 start number.
+This modification to the files name such that it depends upon the parameters is what allows the Model to work with the Sweep step:

+Filename - `{SEQUENCE_LENGTH}-{SEQUENCE_F0}-{SEQUENCE_F1}-sequence.json`
 ```json
 {
   "sequence": [0, 1, 1, 2, 3, 5]